junit-team/junit5/Prototype-Writing-Test-Cases.md

   @Test
   void standardAssertions() {
     assertEquals(2, 2);
-    assertEquals(4, 4, "The optional test description is now the last parameter.") assertTrue(myCondition, () -> "Test description can be lazy.")
+    assertEquals(4, 4, "The optional assertion message is now the last parameter.");
+    assertTrue(myCondition, () -> "Assertion messages can be lazily evaluated -- " +
+                                  "to avoid constructing complex messages unnecessarily.");
   }

   @Test
   void groupedAssertions() {
-    // In a grouped assertion all assertions are executed and several
+    // In a grouped assertion all assertions are executed, and any
-    // failures are reported together
+    // failures will be reported together.
     assertAll("address",
       () -> assertEquals("Johannes", address.getFirstName()),
       () -> assertEquals("Link", address.getLastName()),